joelek/atlas/readme.md

 # @joelek/atlas

-Embedded database for NodeJS with automatic schema migration and type-inferrence written completely in TypeScript.
+Embedded database for NodeJS with advanced type inference and compile-time type checking.
+Written completely in TypeScript.

 ```ts
 import * as atlas from "@joelek/atlas";